Debbie Austin FCCA on the different operating structures for when you start-up your new business.

 A company limited by guarantee does not usually have share capital or shareholders, but instead has members who act as guarantors.

-For both the sole trader and the partnership you don’t need to go through any formal processes to set the business up as both of these don't require the formation of a separate entity.
-However you will need to register with HMRC and comply with the associated rules.
+For both the sole trader and the partnership you don’t need to go through any formal processes to set the business up.
+Both of these don't require the formation of a separate entity.
+However, you will need to register with HMRC and comply with the associated rules.

 The formation of a separate entity required for a Limited Liability Partnership and a Limited Company is a more complex process.
 You will firstly need to register the company at Companies House and draft the company’s Memorandum and Articles of Association.